Looking Over Your House Paint Warranty

 - Proper inspection of your exterior, to ensure your paint is not fading.

 - If fade starts showing, it's time to paint, no matter what paint life warranty you may have left, since fade is not covered, and your substrate is vulnerable, exposed to the elements, not being protected any longer.

 - Proper steps need to be taken to guarantee your new paint coating will last.

-Hope this was helpful to you, and appreciate any comments below!
+Hope this was helpful to you, if so, like, share, ping, and/or comment below!